akash-uma/pairwise_population_metrics/README.md

 We would like to thank Richard Johnston, Patricia Stan, and Shenghao Wu for their help in testing the code.

-Please contact the code author (Akash Umakantha, aumakant@cmu.edu) for questions, comments, or suggestions about the code.
+Please contact the code author (Akash Umakantha, akash.umakantha@gmail.com) for questions, comments, or suggestions about the code.